aziztitu/football-match-predictor/README.md

 The earlier observation regarding the Home and Away shots is verified from this test.
 And we've also found more variables that are collinear.

-After dropping the unnecessary features, these are the once I selected:
+After dropping the unnecessary features, these are the ones I selected:

 ```
 home_encoded    non-null float64